HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 64: June 23, 2020

+**Today's Progress**: Worked on Javascript Exercises.
+Refactored Javascript code for Pretty Price Project

+**Thoughts:** Javascript continues to improve.
+The exercises are crucial.
+The more comfortable with higher order functions  , array functions and operators I become, the easier and more efficient it is to solve problems.
+Now refactoring the code - it is much cleaner and more efficient.

+**Link(s) to work:**  [Pretty Price Project](https://github.com/HajaSChilds/advanced-javascript-playground)

 # Day 63: June 22, 2020

 **Today's Progress**: Worked on Javascript Exercises.
 Started a Mongo-DB Realm based cross-platform Project for an open source project which required a complicated setup.
 Currently aiming to work on the web version of this platform.